Personal Time Management

 MANAGE YOUR TIME DEADLINES

-With good time management skills you are in control of your time and your life, of your stress and energy levels.
-You make progress at work.
-You are able to maintain balance between your work, personal and family lives.
-You have enough flexibility to respond to surprises or new opportunities.
+With good time management skills you are in control of your time and your life, that includes your stress and energy levels.
+You make progress at work and you are able to maintain balance between your work, personal and family life.
+Plus, you have enough flexibility to respond to surprises or new opportunities as they arise.

-All time management skills are learnable.
-More than likely you will see much improvement from simple becoming aware of the essence and causes of common personal time management problems.
-With these time management lessons, you can see better which time management techniques are most relevant for your situation.
+All time management skills can be taught.
+It is more than likely you will see improvement from simply becoming aware of the essence and causes of common personal time management problems.
+With the time management actions listed below, you can adapt your techniques so they are relevant for each situation.

 HOW TO WRITE AN ACTION PLAN

 - Clarify your goal.
-Can you get a visual picture of the expected outcome?
-How can you see if you have reached your destination?
-What does make your goal measurable?
-What constraints do you have, like the limits on time, money, or other resources?
+Visualise a picture of the expected outcome?
+What makes your goal measurable?
+What constraints do you have, such as the limits on time, money, or other resources?

 - Write a list of actions.
-Write down all actions you may need to achieve your goal.
+Write down all actions you need to achieve your goal.
 At this step focus on generating and writing as many different options and ideas as possible.
-Take a sheet of paper and write more and more ideas, just as the come to your mind.
-While you are doing this, try not to judge or analyze.
+Take a sheet of paper and write lots of ideas, just as they come into your mind.
+While you are doing this, try not to judge or analyse.

-- Analyze, prioritize and prune.
+- Prioritise and prune.
 Look at your list of actions.
-What are the absolutely necessary and effective steps to achieve your goal?
-Mark them somehow.
-After that, what action items can be dropped from in the plan without significant consequences for the outcome?
-Cross the out.
+What are the most necessary and effective steps to achieve your goal?
+Mark / highlight them somehow.
+After that, what action items can be dropped from the plan without significant consequences – cross them out.

-- Organize your list into a plan.
-Decide on the order of your action steps.
-Start from looking at your marked key actions.
-For each action, what other steps should be completed before that action?
-Rearrange you actions and ideas into a sequence of ordered action steps.
+- Organise your list into a plan.
+Decide on the order of your action steps, think about deadlines and what needs attention first.
+Rearrange you actions and ideas into a sequence.
 Finally, look at your plan once again.
-Are there any ways to simplify it even more?
+Check if there are any ways to simplify it even more.

 TIME LOG TECHNIQUES